-The Community Surface Dynamic Modeling System (CSDMS) is a NSF-supported, international and community-driven program that seeks to transform the science and practice of earth-surface dynamics modeling.
+The Community Surface Dynamics Modeling System (CSDMS) is a NSF-supported, international and community-driven program that seeks to transform the science and practice of earth-surface dynamics modeling.
 CSDMS, now in its 7th year, integrates a diverse community of 1160 members representing 172 U.S. institutions (126 academic, 25 private, 21 federal) and 292 non-U.S. institutions from 67 countries (190 academic, 30 private, 72 government).
 There are now 464 affiliated institutions plus another 31 private memberships.
 CSDMS distributes 228 Open Source models and modeling tools, provides access to high performance computing clusters in support of developing and running models, and offers a suite of products for education and knowledge transfer.
 The CSDMS architecture employs frameworks and services that convert stand-alone models into flexible "plug-and-play" components to be assembled into larger applications.
-CSDMS activities are supported through multiple NSF funding units: GEO/OCE Marine Geology and Geophysics, GEO/EAR Geoinformatics; GEO/EAR Geomorphology and Land-use Dynamics; GEO/EAR Sedimentary Geology and Paleontology; GEO/EAR Education and Human Resources; GEO/EAR Hydrological Sciences; BIO/DEB Macrosystems Biology; BIO/DEB Ecosystem Studies.
-This report highlights the CSDMS Web Modeling Tool (WMT), the web-based successor to the desktop Component Modeling Tool.
-WMT is a web application that allows users to build and run coupled Earth system models on a high-performance computing cluster (HPCC) from a web browser, web portal developments, and model uncertainty support services.
+CSDMS activities are supported through multiple NSF funding units: GEO/OCE Marine Geology and Geophysics, GEO/EAR Geoinformatics, GEO/EAR Geomorphology and Land-use Dynamics, GEO/EAR Sedimentary Geology and Paleontology, GEO/EAR Education and Human Resources, GEO/EAR Hydrological Sciences, BIO/DEB Macrosystems Biology, and BIO/DEB Ecosystem This report highlights web portal developments, model uncertainty support services, and the Studies.
+CSDMS Web Modeling Tool (WMT), the web-based successor to the desktop Component Modeling Tool that allows users to build and run coupled Earth system models on a high-performance computing cluster (HPCC) from a web browser.
 Reports from each of the five CSDMS Working Groups and six Focus Research Groups outline past achievements and their plans to implement the 2013 CSDMS Strategic Plan.
 This Annual Report covers the period from August 2013 to July 2014.